 Returning to the world of Disney once again, Pocahontas was released on VHS in 1996, selling 17.1 million copies and grossing $216 million.

 This story is very loosely based on a Native American woman and portrays a fictionalised account of her historical encounter with Englishman John Smith and the Jamestown settlers that arrived from the Virginia Company.
 Many creative liberties were taken with historical accuracy in an attempt to make the film more palatable to audiences.
 It received mixed reactions at the time of its release, and its earnings were considered a disappointment to that of The Lion King, which was developed concurrently to Pocahontas.

 Our final film is another in the Disney Princess line up.
 Cinderella is considered to be one of the most popular Disney Princesses, and it was released on VHS in 1988, selling 17 million copies and grossing $108 million.

 The 12th in Disney’s animated feature film line up, Cinderella was produced at a time when Walt Disney Productions was on the verge of bankruptcy due to enduring some box office bombs and losing connections to the European film markets due to World War II.
 It was released in 1950 and became the greatest commercial hit for the studio since Snow White.
 Two direct-to-video sequels followed, as well as a live adaptation in 2015.
 It was finally preserved in the National Film Registry in 2018.

 There we have it, the top ten best-selling VHS tapes of all time (well, in the US).
 If you have any old VHS tapes of your own home-made films, make sure you preserve them.
-At Video2DVD, we convert video to DVD so that your memories are protected.
+At Video2DVD, we can convert video to DVD or transfer VHS to MP4 so that your memories are protected.